StreetEasy/nyc-eu-coding-exercise/README.md

 Hello!
 Thanks for your interest in applying for the Ruby on Rails developer position at StreetEasy.
 This is the work sample that we use to evaluate your development skills.

 ## Instructions
 Using your knowledge of Ruby on Rails >= 4.2 generate a Rails app that calculates NYC building energy usage per year and displays the report on a page.
-This project should take at least 90 mins.
+This project should take >= 90 mins.

 ## Requirements